genndy007/pentagon/README.md

 Save
 ------------
-You can save your in-game progress at any time of playing and then return to your saved game then.
+You can save your in-game progress at any time of playing and return to your saved game then.